-For articles focused more on either streets & road design or on pedestrian & bicyclist issues, check out those topic categories on the menu.
+A number of these articles & postings look at the connection between transportation and land use.
+Others consider issues ranging from public transportation to transit-oriented development.
+For articles focused more on streets & road design and on pedestrian & bicyclist issues, check out those topic categories on the menu.

 PlannersWeb Editor Wayne Senville continues his reflections on Portland, Oregon, with a look at transportation and land use, and how the city has become a leader in the “dead freeway” movement.

 Orenco Station is both an actual light-rail station and the name of a 209 acre “transit-oriented” development adjacent to the station.
 They’re both in Hillsboro, Oregon, a fast growing suburb of Portland, and home to the state’s “Silicon Forest.”

 This short video speaks for itself — enjoy it — then ask yourself what your transit agency could do to make transit cool in your community.